KudoAI/chatgpt.js/docs/USERGUIDE.md

 `icon`: A string being either a url to an image or a base64 encoded string of the image data.

-`callback`: A function which will be called when the button is clicked.

 _**Custom attributes for `select`**_

 `items`: An array of objects where the `text` key is the displayed text of the option, and the `value` key is the value of the option.